ioos/ioos-atn-data/README-ArchiveSOP.md

   * **What else will NCEI do?**
 * Updates to already archived packages:
   * Update the *entire* package?
   * How will NCEI know there is a new version?
+    * File checksums don't match?
+    * File names don't match?
-  * NCEI will perform a *major revision* replacing the existing AIP with the new data.
+  * Should NCEI replace all of the files with new files?
+A *major revision* replacing the existing AIP with the new data.
+  * Should NCEI only update the changed files?
-  * The AIP metadata record will be updated to reflect the replacement data.
+  * The AIP metadata record will be updated to reflect the change in the AIP contents.
-* The data will be served according to Tier 1 stewardship (basic access), with the hopes that NCEI can make the geojson inventory files accessible using advanced access services.
+* The data will be served according to Tier 1 stewardship (basic access), and Tier 2 (enhanced access) by providing access to the netCDF files via [THREDDS](https://www.ncei.noaa.gov/thredds-ocean/catalog/catalog.html).

 ### NCEI checks on the package
 1. Package structure follows the identified [structure below](#submission-information-package-structure).